DHolistic/FDUniverse/KILNUniverse/KILN_UNIVERSE_REGIONAL_CLAY_FOLK_ORIGINS.md

 - **Recovery-White:** Healing boundary clay - rehabilitation specialists and relationship repair

 **POST-FRACTURE TRANSFORMATION:**
-After Pre-Audemar's transformation, this group **drew a line in the sand** - they refused to bend to the emerging control systems.
-Unlike other regions that adapted or fled, they established **active resistance**, which the Kiln system could never fully suppress.
+After Sahaja/Samgama's transformation into Vajra-Sankoca, this group **drew a line in the sand** - they refused to bend to the emerging control systems.
+Unlike other regions that adapted or fled, they established **active resistance**, which The Kiln system could never fully suppress.
 Their gift remained available underground, creating the protective mineral networks that later enabled the Salt-Singers' return routes.

 ---

 ### **ZONE 5: SOUTHEASTERN TIDEFORGE ESTUARY - "The Salt-Singers (Flow Keepers)"**
 **Elemental Foundation:** Sodium (Na) + Chlorine (Cl) - The Flow Elements
-**Sacred Pathway Origin:** Where Pre-Audemar and his voice learned about fluid adaptation and tidal consciousness
+**Sacred Pathway Origin:** Where Sahaja/Samgama and his voice learned about fluid adaptation and tidal consciousness
 **Earth History:** Meeting places of different waters, integration sites, balance locations

 #### **YEARLY GIFT CONTRIBUTION:**